agata-sm/CRISPR-pooled-RSL/README.md

 module load FastQC/0.11.9
 ```

-To run the pipeline several configuration and metadata files need to present in the working directory.
+To run the pipeline several configuration and metadata files need to be present in the working directory.
 They are described in detail below, and the examples are given in `config-files`.

 To run the pipeline simply type: